suffolklibraries/lgc/content/collections/events/eayc-13-17-touring-and-performing.md

     content:
       -
         type: text
-        text: "EAYC is a free programme for young people aged 13-17\_who are eligible for free school\_meals.\_If you're interested in taking part but are not eligible for free school meals, please do still get in touch with us."
+        marks:
           -
+            type: bold
+        text: "This course will run from Monday 3 - Friday 14 April\_(weekdays only)\_from\_9.30am-2.30pm.\_"
+  -
     type: paragraph
     content:
       -
         type: text
+        text: "EAYC is a free programme for young people aged 13-17\_who are eligible for free school\_meals.\_If you're interested in taking part but are not eligible for free school meals, please do still get in touch with Eastern Angles."
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: "We are able to offer financial support for transport and other expenses that may come up as a result of attending this programme.
+        text: "There is a potential offer of additional financial support for transport and other expenses that may come up as a result of attending this programme.
 Please\_"
       -
         type: text
         marks: